junaid-mij/Practice-Laravel/Module-18 Laravel Foundation Step-17/Assignment-18/README.md

-# Module-18 Laravel Migration Concepts Assignment-18:
+# Module-18 Laravel Beginner Project Assignment-18:

 ## Task 1: Create a new migration file to add a new table named "categories" to the database.
 The table should have the following columns:
 ### Step 1: Create a new migration file